TaylorSwiftNet: Taylor Driven Temporal Modeling for Swift Future Frame Prediction: Experiments

 Following the state-of-the-art \cite{PhyDNet}, we also evaluate our method on four datasets from very different domains, namely Moving MNIST \cite{unsupLSTMs}, Human 3.6M \cite{human36}, Traffic BJ \cite{trafficBJ}, and Sea Surface Temperature \cite{seasurface}.

 \textbf{Moving MNIST} is a standard dataset for sequence prediction which consists of two random digits moving inside a $64 \times 64$ grid.
-Data for training were generated on the fly and a test set of 10,000 sequences were used for evaluation.
+Data for training were generated on the fly and a test set of 10,000 sequences was used for evaluation.
 We predict 10 unseen future frames given 10 seen input frames.

 \textbf{Human 3.6M} contains human actions with their corresponding 3D poses for 17 action scenarios.
-Following the setting of \cite{PhyDNet, memory19}, we select subjects S1, S5, S6, S7, S8 for training and subjects S9 and S11 for testing using the walking action.
+Following the setting of \cite{PhyDNet, memory19}, we select subjects S1, S5, S6, S7, and S8 for training and subjects S9 and S11 for testing using the walking action.
 Human 3.6M includes originally RGB images of size $1000 \times 1000 \times 3$ which we resize to $ 128 \times 128 \times 3$ for our experiments.
 We predict 4 unseen frames given 4 input seen frames.

 \textbf{Traffic BJ} contains the hourly taxi flows of Beijing in a $32 \times 32$ grid.
-Each frame has two channels which corresponds to the traffic flow entering and leaving a district.
+Each frame has two channels corresponding to the traffic flow entering and leaving a district.
 We use 4 input seen frames to predict 4 unseen frames.

-\textbf{Sea Surface Temperature} consists of meteorological data of Atlantic ocean generated by NEMO (Nucleus for European Modeling of the Ocean), which is a state-of-the-art simulation engine for modeling ocean dynamics.
+\textbf{Sea Surface Temperature} consists of meteorological data of the Atlantic ocean generated by NEMO (Nucleus for European Modeling of the Ocean), which is a state-of-the-art simulation engine for modeling ocean dynamics.
 Following the protocol of \cite{seasurface}, we use the Sea Surface Temperature (SST) data of $64 \times 64$ sized sub-regions extracted from the original $481 \times 781$ sized data.
 We predict 4 future frames given 4 unseen input frames.

 \textbf{Evaluation Metrics.} Following the state-of-the-art methods \cite{PhyDNet, PDE-Net, predrnn++}, we use the following evaluation metrics: Mean Squared Error (MSE), Mean Absolute Error (MAE), and the Structural Similarity (SSIM) \cite{structuralsimilarity}.
 We average the metrics over all frames of the predicted output sequence.
 While lower MSE and MAE indicate better performance, a higher SSIM is better.